mgleis/disk-usage-insights/plugin/readme.txt

 1. Largest Folders, Folders with most files, Largest Plugins, Largest Themes

 == Changelog ==

+= 1.6 =
+* Pagination for result tables
+* New visuals of the data analysis phases

 = 1.5 =
 * Plugin is now 2-5x faster in scanning and analysis